wotbrew/relic/README.md

 `relic` might help, but it's not a medical professional.
 It's a functional relational programming library.

-Definitely not at all like the other in-memory databases in clojure. this time its different, really.
+Definitely not at all like the other in-memory databases in clojure.
+This time its different, really.

 ## Brief tour